 In appropriate circumstances, the parties may wish to consider an antisuit injunction.
 The Supreme Court of Canada case in Amchem Products Inc. v.
 British Columbia (Workers Compensation Board)3 sets out the test for the granting of an antisuit injunction in Canada.
 An antisuit injunction, if granted, enjoins a party from continuing suit in another jurisdiction.
 In essence, a Canadian court will only entertain an application for an antisuit injunction where a "serious injustice" will occur because of the failure of a foreign court to decline jurisdiction applying the appropriate forum non conveniens test.
 In other words, it is necessary to go first to the foreign court and ask the foreign court to decline jurisdiction on the basis of forum non conveniens.
 Only if that court declines to stay its proceedings and only if it has done so with disregard to the Canadian court's view of forum non conveniens will an antisuit injunction application be considered.

 The law relating to the award and assessment of punitive damages was examined by the Supreme Court of Canada in Whiten v.
 Pilot Insurance Co.
 (Whiten) and Sylvan Lake Golf & Tennis Club Ltd. v.
 Performance Industries Ltd., which were released concurrently.
 The Court reiterated the Canadian position that punitive damages are awarded against a defendant in exceptional cases for "malicious, oppressive and high-handed" misconduct that represents a marked departure from ordinary standards.
 The court also confirmed that while an award of punitive damages in a contract case is rare, it is possible.
 Affirming previous decisions, the court also stipulated that in order to obtain a punitive damages award there must be an "actionable wrong" in addition to the breach that is being sued upon.
 While punitive damages clearly form part of the law of Canada, it is rare for a punitive damage claim to ever exceed $1 million.

 PROCEDURAL AND PRACTICAL

-CONSIDERATIONS IN PROVING YOUR CASE SERVICE OF
+CONSIDERATIONS IN PROVING YOUR CASE SERVICE OF U.S. PROCESS

 If you have a U.S. action but the defendant is in Canada, it is worthy of note that, while Canada is a signatory to the Hague Convention on Service Abroad, there is no need to proceed through diplomatic channels to have a Canadian served in Canada with U.S. process.
 The rules of court for most provinces permit personal service by a private process server.
 If a U.S. court properly has jurisdiction over a Canadian defendant, the U.S. rules of procedure will usually be recognized in Canada as sufficient.
 The one area where care must be taken, however, is in ensuring that the Canadian defendant actually received sufficient notice of the claim.
 Problems can occur if a default judgment in the U.S. is obtained against a Canadian defendant and that judgement then has to be brought to Canada to be enforced.
 If there is any question that the Canadian defendant did not have proper or adequate notice, the court may refuse recognition.4

 The issuance of letters rogatory is not a pro forma exercise.
 The moving party needs to provide reasons for the request with evidence as to why letters rogatory are needed.
 It is not a "rubber stamp."6